Rosa Parks Transit Station

-Rosa Parks Transit Station is an intermodal transit station in Downtown Jacksonville, Florida.
-It is operated by the Jacksonville Transportation Authority (JTA) as a station for the Jacksonville Skyway elevated people mover.
-It previously served as Jacksonville's main city bus station before being replaced by the Jacksonville Regional Transportation Center at LaVilla in May 2020.
-It is located on Hogan Street between State Street and Union Street, and is the Skyway's northern terminus.
-It is across the street from the Downtown campus of Florida State College at Jacksonville.
+Rosa Parks Transit Station is an intermodal transit station in downtown Jacksonville, Florida, served by Jacksonville Transportation Authority (JTA) buses and the Skyway monorail.
+It is the northern terminus of the Skyway, and previously served as the main transfer hub of the JTA bus network.
+It is located on Hogan Street near Union Street, across the street from the Downtown campus of Florida State College at Jacksonville.